Now Accepting Applications for Fall 2016.

 The Certificate in Museum Studies is a year-long program designed for individuals who want to enhance their understanding of museum work but do not need a master’s degree.
 It is open to students who have a Bachelor of Arts and substantial experience as a museum employee or volunteer.
 Applicants without substantial museum experience may be admitted to the program but will be required to complete an additional internship.
-The certificate is offered with a specialization in either collections management or education and interpretation.
+The 30-unit certificate is offered with a specialization in either collections management or education and interpretation.

 - Collections Management Specialization